-Vitamin D is misnamed, as it is in fact an import sterol hormone with receptors throughout the body’s organs including pancreas, immune system, breast, gut and blood vessels.
+Vitamin D is misnamed, as it is, in fact, an import sterol hormone with receptors throughout the body’s organs including the pancreas, immune system, breast, gut and blood vessels.
 Consequently, its role in health and disease is emerging and low concentrations are implicated in conditions such as diabetes, cancer and cardiovascular disease (Ref: Vitamin D: the underappreciated D-lightful hormone that is important for skeletal and cellular health, MF Holick Current Opinion in Endocrinology & Diabetes Issue: Volume 9(1), February 2002, pp 87-98).

 But, it is best known for its role in the maintenance of calcium metabolism and bone health.
 Much literature has emerged over recent years to reveal the problem of vitamin D deficiency and the importance of its treatment.

 On completion of this module, you will have an improved understanding of:

 Epidemiology of vitamin D deficiency